-If an insured believes it may have sustained an insured loss resulting from an occurrence of a notifiable disease, it should immediately begin the process of gathering documentation to support a potential claim.
+If an insured believes it may have sustained an insured loss, it should immediately begin the process of gathering documentation to support a potential claim.
 This should include details of the specific incident to the extent that information is available to the public, including:

-- Where the case was diagnosed. - Where the infected individual is in relation to insured property. - What authorities have been or are required to be notified and what authorities require of insureds locally. - The specific date of the occurrence. - Any tracking costs incurred by insureds, in addition to effects on receipts.
+- · Where the case was diagnosed. - Where the infected individual is in relation to insured property. - What authorities have been or are required to be notified and what authorities require of insureds locally. - The specific date of the occurrence.